 Our Corporate Governance Guidelines provide the Board with flexibility to choose the leadership structure that it deems best for the Company based upon our business needs, prospects, opportunities and strategic goals at the time, including separating the roles of Chairman of the Board and CEO.
 In December 2013, the Board appointed Gerard E. Holthaus as its non-employee independent Chairman of the Board.
 In determining who should hold the position of Chairman, the Board considered Mr. Holthaus' experience since 2006 as the Board's independent Presiding Director.
-The Board also considered each director's individual experience and his or her experience serving as a director of other companies, particularly the experience of non-U.S. directors serving on the board of companies in locations where non-executive or independent chairmanships are common.
+The Board also considered each director's individual experience and his or her experience serving as a director of other companies, particularly the experience of non-U.S. directors serving on the boards of directors of companies in locations where non-executive or independent chairmanships are common.
 The Board believes that Mr. Holthaus' continuing service as Chairman of the Board provides continuity in leadership and governance.
 The Board periodically reviews its leadership structure and may make changes in the future.

 The Board also believes that separation of the CEO and Chairman of the Board positions balances the role of the Board to oversee the Company's business, on the one hand, and management's responsibilities to manage the Company's operations on a day-to-day basis, on the other hand.
-Our CEO is responsible for setting the strategic vision of the Company, leading the Company's day-to-day business, managing the executive officers and other key employees directed with implementing plans and carrying out operations, and reporting to the Board.
+Our CEO is responsible for setting the strategic vision of the Company, leading the Company's day-to-day business, managing the executive officers and other key employees directed with implementing plans and carrying out operations and reporting to the Board.
 The Chairman of the Board structures the agendas for the Board meetings to ensure that topics deemed important by the independent directors are addressed, as well as to allow the Board to express its views on the Company's management, operations, material transactions, strategy and execution.
-As Chairman, Mr. Holthaus (i) presides over meetings and executive sessions of the Board and executive sessions of the independent directors, (ii) consults with our CEO, (iv) ensures that the Board and our CEO understand each other's views on critical matters, (v) monitors significant issues occurring between Board information and supporting data between the Company's management and the Board, (vi) ensures the adequate and timely exchange of information and supporting data between the Company's management and the Board, and (vii) receives shareholder communications addressed to the independent directors.
+As Chairman, Mr. Holthaus (i) presides over meetings and executive sessions of the Board and executive sessions of the independent directors, (ii) acts as a liaison between management and the independent directors, (iii) consults with our CEO, (iv) ensures that the Board and our CEO understand each other's views on critical matters, (v) monitors significant issues occurring between Board meetings and ensures Board involvement when appropriate, (vi) ensures the adequate and timely exchange of information and supporting data between the Company's management and the Board, and (vii) receives shareholder communications addressed to the independent directors.